 Follow the link below to submit your application to JUC.Start your application

 Below are examples of fall and spring semester course schedules.

 Physical Settings of the Bible is required for new students, but

 other classes may be substituted as desired.

 We've published our course offerings for the next three years on our website.

 Check out the link below if you're planning for your future semester with us in Jerusalem.

 While you will be unable to use U.S. Title IV funds to study at JUC, we do offer scholarships to qualified students and payment plan options.
-Undergraduate students may apply for scholarships from JUC which are approximately $1000 per semester.
-Undergraduate students may also apply for payment deferral which will allow them to put off payment of their JUC student invoice until the semester after they complete their undergraduate degree.
-See here for more details.
+Undergraduate students may apply for scholarships from JUC.
+Undergraduate students may also apply for payment deferral which will allow them to defer payment of their JUC student invoice until the semester after they complete their undergraduate degree.
+Click here for more details.

 Send us a note and we'll be in touch.

 Update your browser to view this website correctly.